hmchen47/DataScience/Notes/p01-Bayesian.md

     + not assuming normal approximations to likelihoods
       + control group risks for binomial data
       + control group rates for Poisson data
-    + full Bayesian modelling of sample variances for normal data
+    + full Bayesian modeling of sample variances for normal data
     + adopting an approximation at the the sampling level for hierarchical models
     + full Bayesian analysis of the remaining nuisance parameters: the between-group standard deviation $\tau$

 + Sensitivity analysis
-  + importance: nuisance parametres of prior distributions
+  + importance: nuisance parameters of prior distributions
   + innocuous choices may exert unintended influence
   + hybrid strategy
     + using traditional methods to eliminate nuisance parameters before carrying out a Bayesian analysis on $\theta$ alone